RovingSea/utility-framework/README.md

-  When this exception occurs, the programmer can perform additional handling on it by @ErrorPostProcessor, customize the content of the response and how to handle.
+  When this exception occurs, the programmer can perform additional handling on it by @ErrorPostProcessor, customize the content of the response and special handling via @ErrorHandler.

 * **Checking parameter**